Self-employment and freelancers in the Coronavirus crisis: Frequently Asked Questions

 Once you’ve submitted your claim, you will be told straight away if your grant is approved.
 HMRC will pay the grant into your bank account within 6 working days.

-You’ll have to confirm to HMRC that your business has been adversely affected by coronavirus.
 You should not claim the grant if you’re a limited company or operating a trade through a trust.
 If you think you have been overpaid, or that your grant amount is too low, you should contact HMRC to review your case.

 You must keep a copy of all records in line with normal self-employment record keeping requirements, including: